 Garlic plant flowering takes place near the latter part of the plant’s life cycle.
 Planting garlic for its flowers is as simple as allowing the plants to develop longer than you normally would for bulb harvest.
 I’m always thrilled to see my garlic is flowering, as it increases the interest in the herb garden and I can still harvest the garlic bulbs, although the inflorescence will redirect energy from the bulb.
 For larger bulbs, remove the scapes and eat them before the buds burst open.

 Bulbs are complex storage organs for plants.
-They house not only the embryo, which causes the plant to form shoots, but also contains the energy needed to start the growth and flowering process.
-Flowering is part of a plant’s life cycle where it seeks to produce seed and perpetuate itself.
+They house not only the embryo, which causes the plant to form shoots, but also contain the energy needed to start the growth and flowering process.
+Flowering is part of a plant’s life cycle wherein it seeks to produce seed and perpetuate itself.

 Although we most commonly grow garlic just for the intoxicating bulbs, allowing garlic plant flowering lends a unique and magical touch to the landscape.
 Intentionally planting garlic flowers is becoming popular due to the tasty scapes.
 These are simply the buds for the flower and have a long history as an edible in their own right.